johnspeare/tableau-populate/README.md

-# tableau-populate
+# tableau-populate -- Populating test installs of Tableau Server  and Tableau Cloud
-Python scripts that creates groups, projects for populating Tableau Cloud or Server test infrastructure
+Python scripts that creates groups, projects for populating Tableau Cloud or Server test infrastructure.

-# Populating test installs of Tableau Server  and Tableau Cloud
+The python scripts here were generated with ChatGPT 3.5.

-This doc is a companion to the python scripts stored here.
+This README is a companion to the python scripts stored in this repo.

 The scripts are used to populate Tableau Server with users, groups, and projects.
 The intent is to populate (and wipe) Tableau Server/Cloud quickly for the purposes of testing different migration scenarios.

 This document and scripts have been written for Tableau Server on Linux and Tableau Cloud from a remote script running from a Mac terminal.